dlr-eoc/prosEO/deploy/hands/README.md

 ## Configure access to the NFS server in Kubernetes

 For the Kubernetes worker nodes to get access to the NFS server, a persistent volume with an NFS driver must be set up.
-Create an `kubernetes/nfs-pv.yaml` file from the template file given in the `kubernetes` folder, replacing the NFS server IP address with the actual address in your environment.
+Create a `kubernetes/nfs-pv.yaml` file from the template file given in the `kubernetes` folder, replacing the NFS server IP address with the actual address in your environment.
 Then create the NFS persistent volume:
 ```
 kubectl apply -f kubernetes/nfs-pv.yaml
+kubectl apply -f kubernetes/nfs-pvc.yaml
 ```